Suputra/s-term/README.md

 # T-Deck Pro Notepad

-Firmware for the LilyGo T-Deck Pro (ESP32-S3, 3.1" e-ink, keyboard) — a pocket notepad with SSH terminal, file manager, WireGuard VPN, and 4G modem support.
+Firmware for the LilyGo T-Deck Pro — a pocket notepad with SSH terminal, file manager and WireGuard VPN.

 ## Build & Flash